blocknetdx/api-docs/source/includes/_hydra.md

 ### Error Codes

-If an authentication error is returned after a `eth_passthrough` request, the `error` field in the response object must be an error number and the `message` field must be a string.
+If an authentication error is returned after a `evm_passthrough` request, the `error` field in the response object must be an error number and the `message` field must be a string.
 The following table displays all error codes and its associated messages.

 Error Code  | Error Name  | Message
 ------|-------|------------